Wasealex/alx-backend-python/README.md

 # alx-backend-python

+# Python as a Backend

-This is a repository about python as a backend
+This repository is dedicated to exploring the use of Python as a backend language.